Posted on Mar 17, 2020

 But for many patients and their loved ones, the complexity of an FDG PET scan can make the experience of getting one confusing and challenging to navigate.
 To better understand how an FDG PET scan works and its advantages, we spoke with one of DocPanel’s lead nuclear medicine experts and Mount Sinai faculty member, Dr. Arif Sheikh.

-From the advantages of nuclear medicine imaging to what FDG uptake and other common PET terms mean, Dr. Sheikh takes us through the basics and shares valuable tips to help patients get the most out of their FDG PET scan.
+From what FDG uptake means to how to interpret SUV value, Dr. Sheikh takes us through the basics and shares valuable tips on the importance of getting a second opinion on your FDG PET scan.

 DocPanel is committed to making sure every patient gets an accurate diagnosis.
 If you would like an expert second opinion on your medical imaging scan from Dr. Sheikh or one of our other subspecialists, you can learn more here.